mvendra/legacy_testforecho/README.md

 C++ unit testing micro-framework, lightweight, console based.

 ### integration
-No linking necessary, just include the headers and off you go (testforecho.h, testforecho_internal.h and testforecho_compat.h).
+No linking or initialisation necessary, just include the headers and off you go (testforecho.h, testforecho_internal.h and testforecho_compat.h).

 testforecho uses generic lambdas (parameter auto), a C\+\+17 feature currently only present on GCC 5 as an extension.
 Clang 3.9.0, for example, lacks this feature.
 However, testforecho has a compatibility mode (testforecho_compat.h - not needed if your compiler has the C++ Concepts package)